Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Mathematical Setup

 \begin{hypothesis} For the same $c_0$ as in \cref{hyp:hypeq}, there exists a homoclinic orbit solution $Q_1(x; c_0) = (q(x; c_0), \partial_x q(x; c_0), \dots, \partial_x^{2m-1}q(x; c_0))^T\in \tilde{W}^s(0; c_0) \cap \tilde{W}^u(0; c_0) \subset H^{-1}(0; c_0)$ to \cref{genODE}.
 In addition, \begin{enumerate}[(i)] \item $Q_1(0; c_0) \neq 0$. \item $\nabla_U H(Q_1(0; c_0); c_0) \neq 0$. \item $Q_1(x; c_0)$ is symmetric with respect to the reversor operator \cref{reverserR2m}, i.e. $Q_1(-x; c_0) = R Q_1(x; c_0)$. \end{enumerate} \end{hypothesis}

-\noi It follows from \cref{Qexistshyp} that $q(x; c_0)$ is a symmetric, exponentially localized traveling wave solution solution to \cref{genPDE}.
+\noi It follows from \cref{Qexistshyp} that the first component $q(x; c_0)$ is a symmetric, exponentially localized traveling wave solution to \cref{genPDE}.
 In order to prove the existence of homoclinic orbits $Q_1(x; c)$ for $c$ near $c_0$, we take the following additional hypothesis.

 \begin{hypothesis} The stable manifold $\tilde{W}^s(0; c_0)$ and the unstable manifold $\tilde{W}^u(0; c_0)$ intersect transversely in $H^{-1}(0; c_0)$ at $Q_1(0; c_0)$. \end{hypothesis}

 \noi Using \cref{hyp:transverse} and a dimension-counting argument, we obtain the nondegeneracy condition